pbrisbin/aurget/README.md

 ## Gotchas

-*It doesn't do anything!*

-Default behavior is to build (not install).
-Default behavior is also to discard the working folder afterwards.
-Makepkg's default behavior is to place the built package in the working folder.

-If you've not purposely adjusted one of these three behaviors, the net result is a built package which is immediately discarded...
-Oops.

-You should:

-1. Use `-Sy`
-2. Configure `sync_mode` or `discard_sources`
-3. Configure a `PKGDEST` for makepkg

-I'm open to adjusting aurget such that this is less surprising.
-There are a few options I'm currently considering, feel free to cast your vote.

 *I want to control where the built package goes.*

 Set `PKGDEST` either in `makepkg.conf` or as an environment variable.